Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/lookup.md

     The **Type** is defined as a classification of the last user message as determined by the NLU.
 The type is an [Input]({{config.site_url}}ai/tools/interaction-panel/input/) variable that can be one of the following values: *Statement, Command, Greeting, BGreeting, whQuestion, howQuestion, ynQuestion, pAnswer or nAnswer.*

 ### Mode
-By changing the lookup type to **Mode**, the flow will select a case that matches the value of `input.mode`.
+By changing the lookup type to **Mode**, the Flow will select a case that matches the value of `input.mode`.
 The case values must manually be written for this type of lookup.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/2a676e7-mode.PNG" width="100%" />